The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Introduction

 The linear point $s_\mathrm{LP}$ \cite{anselmi2016_lp, anselmi2017_sdss} is defined as the mean of the locations of the peak and the preceding dip in the monopole of the two-point correlation function.
 It is a purely geometric scale whose value can be inferred using a simple polynomial fit to a narrow region of the correlation function \cite{anselmi2018_validation}.
-Its utility as a standard ruler is motivated by its weak sensitivity to smearing effects like late-time nonlinearities, redshift space distortions, and scale-dependent bias, which potentially mitigates the need for density field reconstruction altogether.
-An adjustment of 0.5\% to the calculated linear point was predicted to correct for any weak sensitivity to the aforementioned effects.
-To further remove the effects of assuming a fiducial cosmology in calculating the correlation function, the linear point is often redefined as $y_\mathrm{LP}\equiv s_\mathrm{LP}/D_V$, where $D_V$ is the isotropic volume distance for the fiducial cosmology.
-This is similar to how the standard BAO measurement is often denoted as the ratio of the BAO standard ruler scale $r_d$ and the angular diameter distance $D_A$.
+Its utility as a standard ruler is motivated by its weak sensitivity to smearing effects like late-time non-linearities, redshift-space distortions, and scale-dependent bias, which was argued to potentially mitigate the need for density-field reconstruction altogether.
+In its original formulation, a single cosmology- and redshift-independent adjustment of 0.5\% to the measured linear point was proposed to absorb any residual sensitivity to these effects.
+To further reduce the dependence on the fiducial cosmology assumed to calculate the correlation function, the linear point is often redefined as $y_\mathrm{LP}\equiv s_\mathrm{LP}/D_V$, where $D_V$ is the isotropic volume distance for the fiducial cosmology.
+This is analogous to how the standard BAO measurement is often denoted as the ratio of the BAO sound horizon scale $r_d$ and the angular diameter distance $D_A$.

 The linear point pipeline was validated in \cite{anselmi2018_validation}, and the first measurements of the linear point on data were made on the LOWZ and CMASS samples from the twelfth data release of the BOSS experiment \cite{boss_dr12} in \cite{anselmi2017_sdss}.
 Cosmological inference using the linear point was first described in \cite{anselmi2019_distance_inference}, and preliminary measurements of the Hubble constant $H_0$ and the matter density $\Omega_m$ using BOSS DR12 linear point measurements were presented in \cite{he2023}.
-With improved simulations and data, it is critical to revisit the linear point and verify its robustness as a standard ruler in the era of precision cosmology.
+With the improved simulations and high-precision data now available, it is critical to revisit the linear point and test its robustness as a standard ruler in the era of precision cosmology.
+This is the central aim of the present work.